mozilla/fxa/packages/fxa-content-server/docs/architecture.md

 ## L10n/I18n

 Mozilla's L10n community has done an incredible job of translating Firefox Accounts into over 20 languages.
-More information on how L10n works can be found in this [README](https://github.com/mozilla/fxa-content-server-l10n/blob/master/locale/README.md) in the [fxa-content-server-l10n](https://github.com/mozilla/fxa-content-server-l10n) repo.
+More information on how L10n works can be found in this [README](https://github.com/mozilla/fxa/blob/main/packages/fxa-content-server/locale/README.md) and in the [fxa-content-server-l10n](https://github.com/mozilla/fxa-content-server-l10n) repo.

 ## Contact